 Winter can be treacherous for anyone and effect business in many ways, including the standard issues directly related to snow and ice.
-However, one large issue that can not only keep customers away but cause large lawsuits if left ignored, is a parking lot covered with snow and ice.
+However, one significant problem that can not only keep customers away but cause large lawsuits if left ignored is a parking lot covered with snow and ice.
 To help make sure you are following the law and best practices Young’s Landscape has a division called DY Snow Services which offers snow and ice management services for your commercial property.

 Snow and Ice Management